MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/formula-reference.md

 ## U
 **[Ungroup](functions/function-groupby.md)** – Removes a grouping.

-**[Unrelate](functions/function-relate-unrelate.md)** – Unrelates records of two entities from a one-to-many or many-to-many relationship.
+**[Unrelate](functions/function-relate-unrelate.md)** – Unrelates records of two tables from a one-to-many or many-to-many relationship.

 **[Update](functions/function-update-updateif.md)** – Replaces a record in a data source.